MIGRATION · April 24, 2026 · 13 min read

 - Compressing request bodies.
 Graph does not meaningfully benefit.
 JSON compresses poorly on small payloads and Graph does not accept

-Content-Encoding: gzipon most write endpoints. - Switching HTTP clients to axios / got / fetch.
-None were meaningfully faster than undici once pool tuning was applied, and each had its own quirks.
-Stayed with undici.
+Content-Encoding: gzipon most write endpoints. - Swapping HTTP clients indiscriminately.
+Alternative clients are not meaningfully faster once pool tuning is applied, and each introduces its own quirks.

 Related reading